 The BYU Graduate Catalog specifies that a grade point average (GPA) at or above 3.0 in classes that are part of a student's "graduate program of study" is required for graduation.
 This GPA is also required for continuation in the SP Program.
-Grades below a B will be reviewed during end-of-semester evaluations and remediation plans outlined to provide the student an opportunity to demonstrate competency.
+Grades below a B will be reviewed during end-of-semester evaluations and remediation plans outlined to provide the student an opportunity to demonstrate competency, which may include repeating the course.
 "D" credit will not apply toward a graduate degree.
+At minimum, the student must repeat the course, typically involving a delay of one year to internship and graduation.